x1ddos/aegot/README.md

     - fetch a patched version of api_dev.go and overwrite the original file
     - tell Go to build appengine packages with "go test -i ./myapp" (if ./myapp argument was provided)

-The sample test from the above will be able to run with `aet test ./myapp`, which actually doesn't do much.
+Sample test from the above will be able to run now with `aet test ./myapp`, but "aet test" doesn't do much actually.
 It only manipulates GOPATH env variable and adds appengine-go local clone path to it.
-So, alternatively, tests can be run with `GOPATH=$GOPATH:$GOPATH/appengine-go/src go test ./myapp`
+So, alternatively, tests can be run with e.g. `GOPATH=$GOPATH:$GOPATH/appengine-go/src go test ./myapp`

 ```sh
 $ aet -h